thisissayra/HR-Analytics-Project-/README.md

 ## Recommended Actions for Stakeholders
 - Enhance retention programs for entry-level and sales roles.
 - Implement mentorship and training initiatives to boost satisfaction.
-- Reassess compensation struct*ures and promotion policies for fairness and motivation.
+- Reassess compensation structures and promotion policies for fairness and motivation.

 ## How to Run Locally
 1. Download <a href="https://github.com/thisissayra/HR-Analytics-Project-/blob/Data-Set/HR%20Data.xlsx"> HR Data.xlsx:</a> and <a href="https://github.com/thisissayra/HR-Analytics-Project-/blob/SQL/HR%20Project%20SQL%20Queries.sql"> HR Project SQL Queries.sql.<a/>